primer/view_components/docs/content/components/alpha/borderboxheader.md

 Optional Title.

-When using header.title, the recommended tag is a heading tag, such as h1, h2, h3, etc.

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |
 | `system_arguments` | `Hash` | N/A | [System arguments](/system-arguments) |